R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 As normal with Gradle, the `assemble` task has bundled the program into a zip, with startup scripts.
 These scripts are nothing special - they just set up the classpath.
 You could also e.g. make a fat JAR if you want.

-Alternatively you can build you application from the command line as described in the next section.
+Alternatively you can build your application from the command line as described in the next section.

-### Selecting your mode
+### Select your mode

 In the sample app, the `assemble` task will build the app for **simulation mode** by default.